jessicalumian/jessicalumian.github.io/_projects/sulfide-cyanobacteria.md

     Sulfide tolerance mechanisms figure from Lumian et al., 2021. <a href="https://doi.org/10.3390/genes12030426">doi.org/10.3390/genes120304261</a>.
 </div>

-I determined that the sulfide could be depleted by anoyxgenic photosynthesis, abiotic sulfide oxdiation, or a combination of the two.
+I determined that the sulfide could be depleted by anoxygenic photosynthesis, abiotic sulfide oxidation, or a combination of the two.
 Low light in the environment may also play a role, and of course we can't discount the potential influence of nearby organisms!

 You can read about the whole story in the paper here at [Lumian, et al. 2021](https://doi.org/10.3390/genes12030426).

 The next step to figuring out this mechanism would be to replicate the sulfidic conditions of Lake Fryxell in the lab and measure the response of
-*Phormidium pseudopriestleyi.
-I planned these experiments, but they were unfortunately cancelled due to covid-related lab shutdowns.
+*Phormidium pseudopriestleyi*.
+I planned these experiments, but they were unfortunately canceled due to covid-related lab shutdowns.

 Instead, I generated more Antarctic cyanobacteria genomes and conducted a biogeography study with them.
 This turned out to be pretty exciting, and you can read more about that at its project page.